George Ducas (singer): Career

-2000 - 2013: Songwriting Success

-While Ducas continued to tour incessantly, he began notching numerous hits as a songwriter for artists such as Garth Brooks, Sara Evans, Eli Young Band, Randy Rogers Band, Gary Allan, The Chicks, Trisha Yearwood and more.
-One of his songs - "Beer Run (B Double E Double Are You In?)", a Top 30 duet for Garth Brooks and George Jones - earned a Grammy nomination in the process.
+Ducas was a songwriter for artists Garth Brooks, Sara Evans, Eli Young Band, Randy Rogers Band, Gary Allan, The Chicks, and Trisha Yearwood.
+He co-wrote - "Beer Run (B Double E Double Are You In?)", a duet for Garth Brooks and George Jones - which received a Grammy nomination in 2002 for Best Country Collaboration with Vocals.

 In 2005, Ducas and Radney Foster co-wrote the No. 1 hit "A Real Fine Place to Start" for Sara Evans which led to Ducas spending the latter half of 2007 opening shows for her.
-Other singles that Ducas has co-written include fellow Texas Music artists Randy Rogers Band's 2007 single "Kiss Me in the Dark" and the Eli Young Band's 2008 single "Always the Love Songs," the latter of which he co-wrote with David Lee Murphy.
-He also co-wrote Josh Thompson's "Won't Be Lonely Long".

-2013 - 2017: 4340

 In October 2013, Ducas released 4340 through the newly created independent label Loud Ranch.
-Supporting the album with a tour that centered around Texas and Oklahoma but reached as far as Japan, Ducas experienced major radio airplay in Texas with four singles from the album in “Breakin’ Stuff,” “CowTown,” and the Top 40 Music Row chart hits “LoveStruck” and “All Kinds Of Crazy”.
 In 2016, Ducas released the single "Party with Your Boots On" which was licensed to the Houston Livestock Show and Rodeo as their first official artist theme song on a limited term usage agreement.

-2017 - 2020: Yellow Rose Motel

-Following digital releases of select songs throughout 2019, Ducas’ fourth studio album Yellow Rose Motel was released in January 2020.
+Ducas’ fourth studio album Yellow Rose Motel was released in January 2020.
 In addition to writing and recording the album in several Nashville recording sessions throughout 2017 and 2018, Ducas also co-produced the album.
-Yellow Rose Motel was released to resounding critical acclaim including high praise in both the UK and Australia.
 The song “Eastwood”, the first of three music videos from the album, became Ducas’ second #1 CMT video and remained in the top spot for three weeks.
-Like much of the entertainment world, the COVID-19 pandemic affected Ducas, which included the cancellation of tours and tabling promotion of Yellow Rose Motel.

-2020 - present

-In 2020, as a celebration of the 25th anniversary of his biggest hit, Ducas went back into the studio and recorded a new version of "Lipstick Promises."
+In 2020, as a celebration of the 25th anniversary of his biggest hit, Ducas recorded a new version of "Lipstick Promises."
 American Songwriter Magazine called the new version 'a fun re-work' as "...the new version now features a little more energy as George kicked the tempo up a couple of notches.
 It hasn’t changed per se, it just sounds a little more like he plays it when he’s live onstage."

-In 2020, Ducas began the process of recording a new album.
+In 2020, Ducas began the process of recording his new album Long Way From Home, which was produced by Pete Anderson (Dwight Yoakam) and released in June of 2024.